-The SASS philosophy is to offer an academic support program, integrated with the university, that will assist all student-athletes with their transition into college.
-This all-encompassing support continues throughout each student-athlete's collegiate career until the day he or she receives a diploma, obtains employment, or enters graduate school.
+The SASS philosophy is to offer an academic support program, integrated with University programming, dedicated to assisting student-athletes with the transition into college.
+This all-encompassing support continues throughout each student-athletes collegiate career until the day he or she receives a diploma, lands a job, or enters graduate school.